Classic Sage & Sausage Stuffing – Homemade Holiday Side Dish

 - 3 min read

-There’s nothing more comforting than a pan of Classic Sage & Sausage Stuffing fresh from the oven.
-Warm, buttery, and packed with savory flavor, this timeless dish is made with toasted bread cubes, sautéed vegetables, and seasoned sausage for that perfect balance of hearty and cozy.
-Fresh sage and thyme, along with rich broth, keep the center moist while the top bakes up golden and crisp.
-It’s a must-have side dish served alongside Southern-Style Holiday Turkey, Creamy Mashed Potatoes, or Brown Sugar Glazed Ham, making it perfect for Thanksgiving, Christmas, or any cozy family dinner.
+There’s nothing more comforting than a pan of Classic Sage & Sausage Stuffing fresh from the oven — a timeless holiday side made with savory sausage, fresh sage, and buttery toasted bread.
+Warm, buttery, and packed with savory flavor, this timeless dish is made with toasted bread cubes, sautéed vegetables, and seasoned sausage for the perfect balance of hearty and cozy.
+Fresh sage and thyme, along with rich broth, keep the center moist while the top bakes up golden and lightly crisp.

 Recipe Card